This scholarship is for the MSc Demography & Health.

 - Please note that if you are applying for admission to LSHTM and are accepted, you will be asked to pay a deposit within 28 days.
 If you are applying for a scholarship at LSHTM, please email the Admissions Team within this 28 day period, specifying the name of this scholarship and the expected decision date.
 This must be repeated for every scholarship for which you are applying.
 The admissions team will then apply an extension to the deposit deadline to match the decision deadline of the scholarship.

-Applications and all necessary supporting documents must be received by 23:59 (BST) on Thursday 30 April 2020.
+Applications and all necessary supporting documents must be received by 23:59 (BST) on Tuesday 19 May 2020.
+(Please note that this deadline has been amended: the original advertised deadline date was Thursday 30 April 2020, but this was extended due to the COVID-19 pandemic).

-Applicants will be notified of the outcome by 1 June 2020.
+Applicants will be notified of the outcome by mid-July 2020 at the latest.